jschild01/Capstone/demo/README.md

-# FoldRAG: Library of Congress Research Assistant
+# FolkRAG: Library of Congress Research Assistant

 **FolkRAG** is a Streamlit-based application that acts as a research assistant for exploring resources from the Library of Congress.
 It leverages state-of-the-art retriever and generator models to process user queries and return relevant information from a vector store.